Back to Articles

 Alzheimer’s stages: How the disease progresses

 The five Alzheimer’s stages can help you understand what might happen.
-But it’s important to know that these stages are only rough generalizations.
+But it’s important to know that stages are only rough generalizations.
 The disease is a continuous process.
 Each person has a different experience with Alzheimer’s and its symptoms.

 Newer imaging techniques, biomarkers and genetic tests will become more important as new treatments for Alzheimer’s disease are developed.